-Remember that clocks attached to components control the streams processed by them.
+Remember that a clock attached to a component controls all streams processed by this component.
 A number of streams can be grouped by linking their controlling clocks in a hierarchical fashion to a common clock, which then controls the entire group.
 Stream groups can be grouped again to groups at a higher level.
-In the example given in Figure 1.6, clock $C_6$ controls streams $S_1$ and $S_2$ , while $C_7$ controls $S_4$ and $S_5$ . $C_8$ controls the subgroups represented by $C_6$ and $C_7$ as well as stream $S_3$ , and thus all streams in the given scenario can be started, halted or scaled collectively by means of this clock.
+In the example given in Figure 6, clock C_6 controls streams S_1 and S_2 , while C_7 controls S_4 and S_5 .
+C_8 controls the subgroups represented by C_6 and C_7 as well as stream S_3 , and thus all streams in the given scenario can be started, halted or scaled collectively by means of this clock.

 A clock operation issued at a clock not only affects this clock but the entire (sub)hierarchy of this clock.
 Conceptually, an operation called at a clock is propagated in a root-to-leaf direction through the clock's (sub)hierarchy, where it is performed at every clock in this hierarchy.
 In general, clock operations can be issued at every level of the clock hierarchy.
-Additionally, clock hierarchies may dynamically grow and shrink even if clocks are ticking.
-This feature together with the capability of halting and starting individual subhierarchies is very important in interactive applications, especially in those where multiple users with their individual needs participate in the same application.